FinnPL/Forum/README.md

 ## A Full Stack Forum for the GHSE built with Spring Boot and SvelteKit

 This GHSE Forum allows students to create posts and comments.
 It consists of a Spring Boot backend providing a REST API for the SvelteKit frontend.
-Data is stored in a MySQL database, and the Forum's performance can be monitored via a Grafana dashboard.
+Data is stored in a SQL database, and the Forum's performance can be monitored via a Grafana dashboard.

 ## Installation